samiksha-2702/BookStore/README.md

 - REST API layer in a dedicated `api/` app — clean separation from web views
 - JWT tokens for stateless API authentication
 - Collaborative filtering for "Customers Also Bought" recommendations
+- Chatbot uses rule-based intent detection first; Gemini AI is invoked only as a fallback

 ---